 Celebrating sakura with hanami

-As the spectacle invades the urban landscape, even city dwellers connect with nature for a moment and celebrate the stunning phenomenon with lively parties dedicated to the national flower that symbolises both good fortune and the fragility of life.
+As the spectacle invades the urban landscape, even city dwellers connect with nature for a moment to celebrate the cherry blossom, known as sakura.
+Cities and parks are suddenly full of lively parties dedicated to their national flower that symbolises both good fortune and the fragility of life.

 Hanami literally translates to “flower viewing” and it is the centuries old Japanese custom of enjoying the transient beauty of flowers.
 In modern-day Japan, hanami consists of having an outdoor party beneath the sakura during daytime or when they are illuminated by lanterns at night.

 Surprisingly, there are plenty of opportunities to spot the colourful blooms in Tokyo and we were able to experience the beauty of the cherry blossoms up close!

 Where to see sakura (cherry blossoms) in Tokyo